jupyterhub/mybinder.org-deploy/docs/source/deployment/how.md

    Currently you cannot deploy changes to `mybinder/requirements.yaml` only to staging.
 ```
 Sometimes you want to test out a deployment live before you make a deployment
 to `prod`.

+This simplest way to achieve this is to apply the `test-staging` label to an open PR.
+This will trigger GitHub Actions to deploy the changes in the PR to the staging cluster **only**.

-This is possible by editing `staging`-only config files.
+Another way to achieve this is by editing `staging`-only config files.
 To deploy
 to staging only, follow these steps:

 1. Make changes to [`config/staging.yaml`](https://github.com/jupyterhub/mybinder.org-deploy/blob/master/config/staging.yaml)